Othoz/paragraph/README.rst

 Introduction
 ''''''''''''

-Paragraph adds the *functional programming paradigm* to Python in a minimal and almost seamless fashion.
+Paragraph adds the *functional programming paradigm* to Python in a minimal fashion.
 One additional class, ``Variable``, and a function decorator, ``op``, is all it takes to turn regular Python code into a *computation graph*, i.e. a computer representation of a system of
 equations: